Keysight/cyperf/deployment/k8s/README.md

     kubectl get svc cyperf-agent-service -o wide
     ```
-- In case, FQDN is used for the DUT, configure a _Name Server_ IP address in CyPerf Contoller's _Configure Network->DNS Resolver_ page for clients' _Network Segments_.
+- In case, FQDN is used for the DUT, configure a _Name Server_ IP address in CyPerf Controller's _Configure Network->DNS Resolver_ page for clients' _Network Segments_.
 For example, if the cluster is using CoreDNS cluster addon (application name kube-dns), you can collect the DNS server IP address using following command.
     ```
     kubectl get services kube-dns --namespace=kube-system
     ```